 Expanding freedom of choice is a significant reform, whose eventual impacts are still difficult to predict.
 In order to gain a clearer idea of the possible effects, we need to conduct trials.
 The need for reform is not limited to individual operating models; ways of thinking and operating cultures must also be made more customer-oriented both during and after the trials.

-The “People first – selection trials for social welfare and healthcare services” project supports this change by various means, and its primary objective is to implement new operating approaches, models and tools as part of the new service provision beginning in 2019.
+The “People first – selection trials for social welfare and healthcare services” project supports this change by various means, and its primary objective is to implement new operating approaches, models and tools as part of the new service provision.

 The project will also be launching trials, in which new types of low-threshold service models and digital tools will be tested in connection with changes being made to operating approaches.
 Promoting a new service provider and innovation network is also a key part of the project.